tomxiong/docker-alpine/README.md

 docker-alpine
 ================

-note: this container still not ready..

 The docker-alpine base on quantumobject/docker-baseimage but using alpine/edge image to create small container with runit include the same way that quantumobject/docker-baseimage work.

-This image will be use to builds others image for [quantumobject](http://www.quantumobject.com) at the moment.
+This image will be use to builds others image for [quantumobject](http://www.quantumobject.org) at the moment.
 It will be build periodical to make sure that any security update is include with the last version from alpine.

 ## Using docker-alpine as base image